ArtiZen Yoga has free class for active military

 County accepting photo calendar submissions

 Beaufort County is now accepting submissions for its tenth annual Land Preservation Calendar photo contest.
 The 2015 calendar theme is “Branching Out: The Life, Landscapes & Love of Trees in Beaufort County.”
 Winning photos will be showcased in the 14-month calendar which is intended to help promote the County’s Rural and Critical Land Preservation Program.
 The deadline for submissions is Monday, August 25 at 5 p.m.
 Photos must be taken within the physical boundaries of Beaufort County.
-The contest entry form and submission criteria are available on the county’s website www.bcgov.net.
-For more information, email email@example.com or call 843-255-2354.
+The contest entry form and submission criteria are available at www.bcgov.net.
+For more information, email firstname.lastname@example.org or call 843-255-2354.